 However, there is a price to be paid for this level of accuracy and precision-we require a series of experimentally determined parameters to construct the effective Hamiltonian.
 Essentially, these parameters are obtained from fits to the spectral data, and the resulting effective Hamiltonian is only as accurate as the residuals of the fit.
 These parameters are like the Wilson coefficients in EFTs, in that they encode all of the complicated physics that we have "integrated out" in order to obtain a simple model.
 Therefore, the measured effective Hamiltonian parameters provide a connection to the theory describing the underlying molecular dynamics, allowing us to gain intuition for the molecule's behavior.
-Furthermore, effective parameters are used to gauge the accuracy of calculations determining molecular sensitivities to symmetry violation [157].
+Furthermore, effective parameters are crucial for benchmarking theory computations.
+For example, the hyperfine parameters are used to gauge the accuracy of calculations determining molecular sensitivities to symmetry violation [157].
 The experimental process of determining effective Hamiltonian parameters from data is the work of molecular spectroscopy, the topic of Ch.
 4. In this section, we lay out some foundations for modeling molecules with effective Hamiltonians.